 What can you use a Facebook Messenger chatbot for?

 You can also ask for feedback in a conversational way that simulates human interactions.
 Conduct a brief survey so that, in a few clicks, you can gather essential information and find out how your customers perceive your brand, support, and products or services.

-Facebook live chat
+Facebook live chat on your website

-You can implement a Facebook Messenger chatbot on your website.
+You can also implement a Facebook live chatbot on your website.
 This way you can deliver omnichannel customer support and provide customers with the same experience that they already know from Facebook.
 It’s a great idea for building your chatbot audience, as you’ll be able to contact users who have previously asked questions via live chat on your website.

 For example, Shopify provides e-commerce businesses with The Messenger Sales Channel, which enables browsing of products via Messenger.
-Once customers are making a purchasing decision, they’ll be redirected to your website.
-Moreover, this channel lets brands send automated notifications regarding their orders.
+Once customers make a purchase decision, they’ll be redirected to your website to finalize their purchase.

 Shopping directly in the app

 A “Buy Now” button enables purchasing within the Messenger app, letting you shorten the buyer journey and increase conversion.
-During this quick check-out process, Facebook will automatically fill out the form with a users’ data (if they have updated it on Facebook).
+During this quick check-out process, the Facebook bot will automatically fill out the form with a users’ data (if they have updated it on Facebook).

 Some brands go beyond customer expectations and use bots to give advice during purchasing.
 Instead of browsing hundreds of products on their own, users can ask for recommendations relating to sets of products or gifts, etc.

-Promo codes distribution
+Promo codes distribution via chatbots

-You can distribute a special deal via Messenger chatbots as well.
-Instead of placing promo codes in your social media posts and ads, encourage users to contact your brand using Messenger.
-This way, your customers can receive a promo code and you can build your audience for future messages.
+You can use chatbots to reward those who follow you on Facebook or regularly visit your website, by distributing a special deal via Messenger.
+Instead of placing promo codes in your social media posts and ads, encourage users to contact your brand using your Messenger chatbot for businesses.

 Lead generation and nurturing